Ayumi Morita: 2013

-Morita began her clay-court season at the Portugal Open.
-She was defeated in her quarterfinal match by defending champion Kaia Kanepi.
+Morita began her clay-court season at the Portugal Open where she was defeated in her quarterfinal match by defending champion Kaia Kanepi.
 Morita retired during her first-round match at the Madrid Open against Sorana Cîrstea due to a left abductor strain.
-She returned to action at the Italian Open.
-She made it to the third round beating Sorana Cîrstea and Urszula Radwańska.
-She retired from her third-round match against third seed Victoria Azarenka due to injury.
+She returned to action at the Italian Open where she made it to the third round beating Sorana Cîrstea and Urszula Radwańska.
+She retired from her third-round match against third seed Victoria Azarenka, again due to injury.
 Ranked 44 at the French Open, Morita lost in the first round to Yulia Putintseva.

-Beginning her grass-court season at the Aegon Classic, Morita was defeated in the first round by qualifier Alison Van Uytvanck.
-In Rosmalen at the Topshelf Open, Morita lost in the first round to Sofia Arvidsson.
-Ranked 50 at the Wimbledon Championships, Morita was defeated in the first round by Marina Erakovic.
+Beginning her grass-court season at the Birmingham Classic, she was defeated in the first round by qualifier Alison Van Uytvanck.
+At the Rosmalen Open, Morita lost in the first round to Sofia Arvidsson.
+Ranked 50 at the Wimbledon Championships, she was again defeated in the first round, by Marina Erakovic.

-Starting her US Open Series at the Bank of the West Classic, Morita lost in the first round to fifth seed Sorana Cîrstea.
+Starting her US Open Series at the Silicon Valley Classic, Morita lost in round one to fifth seed Sorana Cîrstea.
 At the Southern California Open, she was defeated in the first round by Laura Robson.
-Reaching the main draw as a lucky loser at the Rogers Cup, she lost in the first round to American Varvara Lepchenko.
-In Ohio at the Western & Southern Open, Morita was defeated in the first round of qualifying by Alison Riske.
-Even though she qualified for the New Haven Open at Yale, Morita retired during her first-round match against Elena Vesnina due to a low back injury.
+Advancing to the main draw as a lucky loser at the Rogers Cup, she lost to American Varvara Lepchenko.
+In Cincinnati at the Western & Southern Open, Morita was defeated in the first round of qualifying by Alison Riske.
+After qualifying for the New Haven Open at Yale, Morita retired during her first-round match against Elena Vesnina due to a low back injury.
 The low back injury caused her to withdraw from the US Open.

 In Tokyo at the Pan Pacific Open, Morita beat Laura Robson in her first-round match.
 She lost in the second round to sixth seed Jelena Janković.
-At the HP Open, Morita was defeated in the first round by Luksika Kumkhum.
-Seeded fourth at the Nanjing Open, Morita made it to the final where she retired against third seed Zhang Shuai due to a left hamstring injury.
+At the Japan Women's Open, Morita was defeated in the first round by Luksika Kumkhum.
+Seeded fourth at the Nanjing Ladies Open, Morita made it to the final where she retired against third seed Zhang Shuai due to a left hamstring injury.
 Morita played her final tournament of the season at the Taipei Open.
 Seeded fourth, she lost in the first round to Yaroslava Shvedova.